 Difficulty Level: Moderate to High

-NEW: Minimum Age Requirements for 2018
+NEW: Minimum Age Requirements

 All racers must be age 13yrs or older.
 If you would like to race underage you will need to contact us to be considered for an exception, certain restrictions may apply.